Fast, effortless and 100% online.

 Stamp duty is usually the first tax that landlords have to deal with.

 You pay it when you buy any property in the UK.
 In 2020, Rishi Sunak announced a Stamp Duty holiday.
-Take a look at how this affects you.
+Take a look at how this changed the rates.
+From October 2021, the rates went back to normal.
+You won’t be able to backdate to claim it.

 |Property purchase price||Stamp duty|